t1rate01/ATM_groupproject/README.md

 Built with MySQL, node.js / express.jsv for backend and C++/QT for frontend.

+There is now an updated SQL script file to that also creates two cards to use for application demo purpose.
+Cardnumbers are "0000" and "1111", passwords are "0000" and "1111".

 ## Members:

 Kolehmainen Niko, Virta Emilia, Mäki Jussi, Lampinen Roosa, **and me: Rantanen Tero**